Esra-Turk/java102-projects/generic-list/README.md

 # GENERİCS

-## Designing a class in Java where we hold data using the generic class and method.
+## Designing a class using the generic class and method in Java

 Created MyList class without using the collection class